 The following steps outline the process for connecting virtual toll free calls.

 - The caller makes the call by dialing the number.

 - The Public Switched Telephone Network (PSTN) or call forwarding service receives the call.

 - This call is then routed to a different line or number based on predetermined rules set by you or the account manager.

 - Finally, the call reaches the designated destination.

-History of Toll Free Numbers
+History of Toll Free Services

 AT&T introduced automated toll free 800 services in 1966 for intrastate calls and in 1967 for interstate calls through a system called Inward Wide Area Telephone Service (InWATS).
-The issuance of US Patent 4191860A on March 4, 1980, to Roy P Weber of Bell Telephone Laboratories allowed AT&T to replace the InWATS system.
+The issuance of US Patent 4191860A on March 4, 1980, to Roy P Weber of Bell Telephone Laboratories, allowed AT&T to replace the InWATS system.
 The FCC is responsible for regulating the use of such free calling numbers.

 At the time, long-distance calls were expensive.
 However, this new processing method reduced costs significantly.
-Further, it allowed small businesses to subscribe to the 800 service.
+Further, it allowed small businesses to subscribe to 800 services.
 As advancements in telecommunications continued, toll free international calls using international call forwarding became available to businesses of all types.
 Global Call Forwarding offers an international toll free service (ITFS) and international toll free numbers for more than 160 countries across the globe.